apache/kafka/README.md

 ### Building a binary release gzipped tar ball ###
     ./gradlew clean releaseTarGz

-The above command will fail if you haven't set up the signing key.
-To bypass signing the artifact, you can run:

-    ./gradlew clean releaseTarGz -x signArchives

 The release file can be found inside `./core/build/distributions/`.

 ### Building auto generated messages ###